hyperstown/linuxtips/README.md

 ## Screen:

+Virtual terminal that allows you to detach from current session and leave it in the background.
+(Alternatively you can also use tmux)

 `screen` - open new screen sesion.

 `screen -S somename` - create new named session

-ctrl + a - open command menu (it doesnt show anything on screen)
+ctrl + a - open command menu (it doesn't show anything on screen)

 ctrl + d - detach session